Broadway Babies: Plot

-Chorus girl Delight "Dee" Foster (Alice White) is in love with stage manager Billy Buvanny (Charles Delaney) and he also loves her.
-They plan to marry until bootlegger Perc Gessant (Fred Kohler) steps in.
+Chorus girl Delight "Dee" Foster is in love with stage manager Billy Buvanny and he also loves her.
+They plan to marry until bootlegger Perc Gessant steps in.
 Dee is led to believe that Billy is in love with another girl, so she agrees to play around with Gessant when he becomes interested in her.
 When Gessant proposes marriage, Dee accepts.
 As they are about to be married, rival gangsters shoot Gessant and he ends up dying.
 Dee is reconciled with Billy and they become engaged.